 William F. Baxter-Visa International Professor of Law, Stanford Law School

-Curtis J. Milhaupt is an internationally recognized expert on comparative corporate governance, the legal systems of East Asia (particularly Japanese law), and state capitalism.
+Curtis J. Milhaupt’s research and teaching interests include comparative corporate governance, the legal systems of East Asia (particularly Japan), and state capitalism.
 In addition to numerous scholarly articles, he has co-authored or edited seven books, including Regulating the Visible Hand?
 The Institutional Implications of Chinese State Capitalism (Oxford, 2016), Law and Capitalism: What Corporate Crises Reveal about Legal Systems and Economic Development Around the World (Chicago, 2008) and Transforming Corporate Governance in East Asia (Routledge, 2008).
 His research has been profiled in The Economist, the Financial Times, and the Wall Street Journal and has been widely translated.
-He is a Research Associate of the European Corporate Governance Institute and an elected member of the American Law Institute.
+He is a Research Associate of the European Corporate Governance Institute and a member of the American Law Institute.

 Prior to his Stanford appointment in 2018, Prof. Milhaupt held chaired professorships in comparative corporate law and Japanese law at Columbia Law School, where he served on the faculty for nearly two decades.
 He has held numerous visiting appointments at US and foreign universities and is the recipient of two teaching awards.
 He has been affiliated with think tanks such as the Bank of Japan’s Institute for Monetary and Economic Studies and has been a member of several international project teams focused on major policy issues in Asia, including one charged with designing an “institutional blueprint” for a unified Korean peninsula.